ryverine/liri-node-app/README.md

 When you start LIRI for the first time a log file will be created (log.txt).

-You searches and interactions with LIRI will be documented in this log file.
+Your searches and interactions with LIRI will be documented in this log file.

 I recommend that you use WordPad (or equivalent Rich Text editor) when viewing the log file, becase Plain Text editors (i.e. NotePad) do not seem to render line break characters correctly.